CharlesSamonte/QuickAD/README.md

 ---

-## ✨ Features
+## Features
 QuickAD currently supports:

-- 🔍 **View user details** by entering a username or full name
+- View user details by entering a username or full name
-- 🔄 **Reset user passwords** to a default or custom value
+- Reset user passwords to a default or custom value
-- 🗃️ **Move users to a different Organizational Unit (OU)**
+- Move users to a different Organizational Unit (OU)
-- 🧑‍🤝‍🧑 **List users** with similar names (for easy identification)
+- List users with similar names for easy identification
-- ✏️ **Modify user attributes**, such as basic profile fields
+- Modify user attributes such as profile fields
-- ❌ **Delete users** (either permanently or move to a "Deleted" OU for safety)
+- Delete users (permanently or move to a "Deleted" OU)

 ---

-## Quick Notes
+## ⚠️ Important Notes

-This is nowhere near done, just a quick powershell script I made to help me learn powershell.
-You'll have to do some tweaking to set it up for yourself.
-There's no config file yet, you'll have to change things like OU Paths, default pass, names, etc.

-## 🖥️ How It Works

-QuickAD is an **interactive PowerShell GUI** with pre-defined functions.
-Once launched, you can enter user details and perform tasks through buttons and input fields.
+**This is not a plug-and-play solution.**
+QuickAD is an experimental script created as a learning project.
+It will **require customization** to work in your environment.
+Specifically, you will need to adjust:

+- OU paths
+- Default passwords
+- Attribute names (if your AD schema is customized)
+- Any hardcoded references that apply to your organization

+There is currently **no configuration file**—all changes must be made directly in the script (`QuickAD.ps1`).

 ---

-## ⚙️ Requirements

-- ✅ Windows 10 or 11
-- ✅ Access to Active Directory (requires RSAT or AD module installed)
-- ✅ AD credentials with permission to view/modify user objects
+## How It Works

+QuickAD is an interactive PowerShell GUI that uses pre-defined functions to interact with Active Directory.
+You input a user or select an action, and the GUI handles the AD logic for you.

 ---

+## Requirements

+- Windows 10 or 11
+- PowerShell with RSAT / Active Directory module installed
+- AD credentials with permission to view and modify user accounts

+---

-## 🚀 Getting Started
+## Getting Started

-### 🔧 Option 1: Run the Script Directly
+### Option 1: Run the Script Directly

 1. Download `QuickAD.ps1` from this repository.
 2. Right-click and select **Run with PowerShell**.
-3. If prompted, sign in with an authorized AD credential.
+3. If prompted, enter valid AD credentials.

-### 🖱️ Option 2: Use the Shortcut
+### Option 2: Use the Shortcut

-1. Download or clone this repository.
+1. Clone or download the repository.
 2. Copy the included **QuickAD shortcut** to your desktop.
-3. Double-click the shortcut to launch the app quickly.
+3. Double-click the shortcut to quickly launch the tool.

 ---

-## 💡 Usage Example
+## Configuration

-- Need to verify a user's **Date of Birth** or department quickly?
-Just type their name, hit enter, and view their details.
-- User forgot their password?
-Use QuickAD to **reset it to your company’s default**, or set a custom password on the fly.
-- Want to reorganize users into different departments?
-Move them between **OUs** in a few clicks.
+To customize QuickAD for your organization:

+- Open `QuickAD.ps1` in your text editor
+- Locate sections with OU paths, passwords, and labels
+- Modify values to suit your environment

+> There is currently no external config file, so customization is done directly in the script.

 ---

+## Usage Examples

+- Look up a user’s department or job title in seconds
+- Reset a user's password to your organization's default
+- Move users into different OUs without using the AD console

+---

-## 🖼️ Screenshots
+## Screenshots

-### 🔐 Main Interface
+### Main Interface
 ![Main Interface](images/main-interface.png)

-### 🔍 User Details Example
+### User Details View
 ![User Details](images/user-details.png)

-### 🔄 Reset Password Function
+### Reset Password
 ![Reset Password](images/reset-password.png)

-### 🗃️ Move User to OU
+### Move User to OU
 ![Move User to OU](images/move-ou.png)

 ---

-## 🛡️ Security & Error Handling
+## Security & Error Handling

-- You may be prompted to sign in with AD credentials when opening the app.
-- All errors are displayed interactively within the app—no hidden failures.
-- Currently, there is **no persistent logging**, but errors are shown in real-time.
+- Prompts for AD credentials (if not already authenticated)
+- Displays real-time error messages in the GUI
+- No persistent logging is implemented at this time

 ---

-## 📝 License & Attribution
+## License & Attribution

-This project is open and free to use or modify.
+This project is free to use and modify for personal or internal use.

-You're welcome to customize and redistribute QuickAD for your own needs.
-If you find it helpful, a small mention or credit would be appreciated. 🤝
+If you find it useful, credit is appreciated but not required.

 ---

-## 📂 File Info
+## File Info

-- `QuickAD.ps1` – The full, self-contained PowerShell GUI script
+- `QuickAD.ps1` – Full, self-contained PowerShell GUI script

 ---

-## 📫 Contact
+## Contact

-Have suggestions, issues, or want to contribute?
+Have suggestions or issues?
-Feel free to open an [Issue](https://github.com/your-repo/issues) or submit a pull request.
+Feel free to open an issue or contribute via pull request.

 ---

-## 🙌 Thanks for using QuickAD!
+## Final Note

+QuickAD is a tool built for learning and convenience—**not a polished enterprise-grade solution**.
+You are encouraged to inspect the code, test it thoroughly, and tailor it to your specific environment before using it in any production context.